Hetchell Wood Nature Reserve

 Walking through the woodland, evidence of historical coppicing for fire wood is all around.
 The multi-stemmed hazel stools grow back with vigour and the recent re-establishment of this ancient practice lets in valuable light to the woodland floor, igniting wildflowers from the soil's depths and promoting regeneration of the trees themselves.

 The grassland which lies at the centre of the nature reserve sits like a jewel in the crown, showcasing a once more widespread snapshot of how pastures used to look before intensive farming became common-place.
-A host of wildflower species are found her providiing a valuable nectar source for a variety of insects and food for some of the Trust's Hebridean sheep.
+A host of wildflower species are found here providing a valuable nectar source for a variety of insects.

 A bus runs via Bardsey, alight here and walk approximately 1 mile to the nature reserve.